Amex: A Common Stock With Uncommon Profits

 Predictably the international business is weaker, less profitable and seems to require higher levels of investment, at least in the short to mid term.
 Nevertheless, it is just a fraction of the company and the underlying trend FX adjusted is not bad, even after taking into account the Costco impact on revenues and profits during 2016 and 2017.

-Overall, for a Fisher-style long term investor it seems reasonable to keep Amex shares taking into account its potential for profitable growth, always with the caveat we are investing in a complex and ever changing business model that is a bet on the organization and its management ability to adapt to future challenges as well.
-Maybe it will be reassuring to remember that Warren Buffet has invested US$10bn in the stock for a long time.
+Overall, for a Fisher-style long-term investor, it seems reasonable to keep Amex shares taking into account its potential for profitable growth, always with the caveat we are investing in a complex and ever-changing business model that is a bet on the organization and its management's ability to adapt to future challenges as well.
+Maybe it will be reassuring to remember that Warren Buffett has invested US$10bn in the stock for a long time.

 The short term is different.
 Amex stock fell with the whole financial sector during the banking panic of early 2016 and has fully recovered after Donald Trump's election, with a net positive increase of 8.57% YoY.

-Nevertheless, serious headwinds await: the Costco deal unravelling will impact revenues and earnings during 2016 and 2017 at least and the forecasted strength of the US dollar will dent even more international revenues during the next three years.
+Nevertheless, serious headwinds await: The Costco deal unravelling will impact revenues and earnings during 2016 and 2017 at least and the forecasted strength of the US dollar will dent even more international revenues during the next three years.

-Stock price is not expensive in terms of PE - 12.5 times forecasted for 2016 - but adds a huge ROE premium, with price book value at around 3.23 times.
-Therefore, in the case of falls in short term equity returns due to temporary headwinds a holder of Amex shares could experience a true roller coaster indeed, even if later on Amex stock price reflects again its secular growth potential and regained profitability.
+The stock price is not expensive in terms of P/E - 12.5 times forecasted for 2016 - but adds a huge ROE premium, with price book value at around 3.23 times.
+Therefore, in the case of falls in short-term equity returns due to temporary headwinds, a holder of Amex shares could experience a true roller coaster indeed, even if later on Amex's stock price reflects again its secular growth potential and regained profitability.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.